VISION

 Product Vision & Design Compass

-This document defines what Chalie is, why it exists, and how every design decision should be evaluated.
-It is the source of truth for product philosophy.
+Source of truth for what Chalie is, why it exists, and how every design decision should be evaluated.

 Vision